Scientific Name

 How to Grow and Care

-The genus Hylotelephium may not be familiar to many of you, but in fact, most gardeners have seen or are growing these succulents without knowing it.
+The genus Hylotelephium may not be familiar to many of you, but most gardeners have seen or are growing these succulents without knowing it.
 That is because this genus was once part of the genus Sedum.
-Species in the genus are popular garden plants, known as "Border Stonecrops" or "Border Sedums."
+Species in the genus are popular garden plants known as "Border Stonecrops" or "Border Sedums."

 Border Stonecrops prefer full sun.
-They tolerate some light shade in hot summer climates but produce weak, floppy growth when grown in too much shade or overly fertile soils.
-Plant them in an area of your garden that gets 6 hours of sunlight a day.
+They tolerate light shade in hot summer climates but produce weak, floppy growth when grown in too much shade or overly fertile soils.
+Plant them in an area of your garden with 6 hours of sunlight daily.

 These succulents succeed in most soils but prefer a well-drained potting mix.

 Hylotelephiums are drought-tolerant plants.
-The best way to water these plants is to use the "soak and dry" method.
+The best way to water them is to use the "soak and dry" method.
 First, get the soil completely wet, and then wait until the soil is dry before watering again.

 Learn more at How to Grow and Care for Hylotelephium.